-The Alleged Donald Trump – Stormy Daniels Affair Is A ‘Big Deal’ For The Mueller Investigation Per ‘CNBC’
+The Alleged Donald Trump-Stormy Daniels Affair Is A ‘Big Deal’ For The Mueller Investigation, Per ‘CNBC’

 Claims that President Donald Trump had an extra-marital affair with adult movie actor Stormy Daniels have been dominating the tabloids for weeks.
 Daniels alleges that she had an intimate relationship with Donald Trump over a decade ago.
 In itself, claims that Trump cheated on his wife years ago are hardly earth-shattering.
-The real scandal lies in the fact that Trump’s personal lawyer, Michael Cohen, has admitted that he paid Daniels $130,000, from his own funds, to get her to agree to sign a gagging order.
-As previously reported by The Inquisitr, Cohen has admitted the payment to Daniels was made to “protect” Donald Trump.
+The real scandal lies in the fact that Trump’s personal lawyer, Michael Cohen, admitted that he paid Daniels $130,000, from his own funds, to get her to agree to sign a gag order.
+As previously reported by the Inquisitr, Cohen admitted the payment to Daniels was made to “protect” Donald Trump.

-It is this payment, and the way it was made, that CNBC claims will be a “big deal” to Special Counsel Robert Mueller.
+It is this payment, and the way it was made, that CNBC claims will be a “big deal” to special counsel Robert Mueller.
 To be fair, a high-profile name using a no-disclosure agreement to silence negative publicity is hardly unusual.
-It is the circumstances and the timing of the alleged Trump – Daniels payment that will be of interest to the Mueller investigation.
+It is the circumstances and the timing of the alleged Trump-Daniels payment that will be of interest to the Mueller investigation.

-“I used my own personal funds to facilitate a payment of $130,000 to Ms. Stephanie Clifford [Stormy Daniels].”
+“I used my own personal funds to facilitate a payment of $130,000 to Ms. Stephanie Clifford [Stormy Daniels].

 “Neither the Trump Organization nor the Trump campaign was a party to the transaction with Ms. Clifford, and neither reimbursed me for the payment, either directly or indirectly.
 The payment to Ms. Clifford was lawful, and was not a campaign contribution or a campaign expenditure by anyone.”

-It is worth noting that Cohen does not say that Donald Trump was not a party to the payment made to Stormy Daniels.
+It is worth noting that Cohen does not say Donald Trump was not a party to the payment made to Stormy Daniels.

 Why Are The Stormy Daniels Allegations Of Interest To The Mueller Investigation?